 Want to be immortal?
 No problem.
 There are a range of death-dodging solutions available to you.
 Drinking from the Holy Grail is a good one.
 Pretty straightforward, once you find it.
 Making out with a vampire, so long as they pinky swear not to eat you in the process, could also be fun if you’re into guyliner or corsets.
 Alternatively, you could follow in the footsteps of Wowbanger the Infinitely Prolonged and hope for some serendipitous accident involving “an irrational particle accelerator, a liquid lunch, and a pair of rubber bands.”

 In the film Kissing Jessica Stein, Jennifer Westfeldt (who plays the titular Jessica) claims our words can help us live on long beyond our years.
-If her theory is correct then at the moment I’m keeping the spirit of English novelist E. M. Forster very much alive as a quotation from his book: A Room with a View inspired the novel I’ve written.
+If her theory is correct then at the moment I’m keeping the spirit of English novelist E. M. Forster very much alive because I’ve been inspired to write a novel in-part because of a quotation from his book: A Room with a View.

-Pretty darn clever, isn’t it?
+Pretty darn clever, right?
 A Room with a View is an exquisite book but this quote in particular has always stood out to me as a triumph of transmitting truth to the page.

 The story I’ve written follows a thirty-something called Esther who flees England after the death of her husband.
 A death that has many a dark secret attached to it.
 She finds work as a waitress in the Starlight Diner in New York and is hoping for a fresh start.
 There’s just one problem: she can’t outrun her own shadow.
 Nobody can.
 Just as Forster’s quote suggests, Esther has to find a way to face up to all that has happened to her, rather than run from it.